 Scrum Master Reading List

-We’d expect a Scrum Master to be an expert in Scrum.
-But did he master Scrum?
+We’d expect a Scrum Master to be an expert in Scrum and LeSS.
+But did she master Scrum?
 Mastering suggests that there is not much more to learn.
-But we have been involved with LeSS adoption for a long time and we still learn more about LeSS.
+But we have been involved with LeSS adoption for a long time and we still learn more about Scrum and LeSS.
 Scrum Masters need to continuously improve themselves.
 Reading is one way and we recommend reading:

 - Leading Teams —Richard Hackman